pfunks/TCTest/test_faq.md

 - `_italics_` _italics_
 - `~~cross out~~` ~~cross out~~

-Text can be sized using:
+Text can be sized using headers:
 ```
 # H1
 ## H2